developer-zebra/developer-zebra-site/src/stagenow/5-0/stagingprofiles/index.md

 ### Profile Process

-* During the [Configure](#iiconfigure) phase, device Settings Types (CSPs) are selected and information for each is entered into StageNow and stored in barcodes or binary (`.bin`) files to be consumed by the StageNow client app on the device.
+* During **the [Configure](#iiconfigure) phase**, device Settings Types (CSPs) are selected and information for each is entered into StageNow and stored in barcodes or binary (`.bin`) files to be consumed by the StageNow client app on the device.
  * **NOTE: It's important to understand that the number of settings entered in the Config phase effects the number of barcodes or the size of `.bin` files required for the Profile**.

-* The [Deployment](#iiideployment) phase is for selecting settings that do not reside in StageNow barcodes or local `.bin` files, but instead are stored in a file on a StageNow deployment server.
+* **The [Deployment](#iiideployment) phase** is for selecting settings that do not reside in StageNow barcodes or local `.bin` files, but instead are stored in a file on a StageNow deployment server.
 This can help reduce the number of barcodes (or the size of `.bin` files) required for staging.
 However, **a network connection is required during staging** to connect the client device to the server and point to the deployment file.
 This connection and file direction MUST be set up in the Config section.

-* [Review](#ivreview) presents all settings information entered in the Config and Deployment sections in a single page for easy validation.
+* **The [Review](#ivreview) phase** presents all settings information entered in the Config and Deployment sections in a single page for easy validation.
 From here, the administrator can return to any setting to update it, add comments to the Profile and finish creating the Profile.

-* [Publish](#vpublish) allows the administrator to select the method of delivery (linear barcodes, PDF417 barcodes or NFC tags) for the completed Profile, as well as to test, publish and stage the Profile.
+* **The [Publish](#vpublish) phase)** allows the administrator to select the method of delivery (linear barcodes, PDF417 barcodes or NFC tags) for the completed Profile, as well as to test, publish and stage the Profile.

 #### Also See